hobbies for women in their 30s

 Put on your running shoes, play good music, and get outside.

 I LOVE pilates.
-I love most forms of exercise, but pilates is my favorite hobby.
+I love most forms of exercise, but Pilates has definitely made its way to the top.

 There are many benefits, including stress relief, improved flexibility, and a continued way to stay connected to your body.
-Regular pilates practice also improves your posture, making your abs look great.
+I’ve done a period of hot pilates and yoga, and I always leave feeling amazing.

-Many different classes are available that include your local studio or gym if you want to learn from the experts.
-However, pilates can be costly, so if you want to save money, there are plenty of videos online.
+Many different classes are available, including your local studio or gym, if you want to learn from the experts.
+However, since Pilates can be costly, you can save money by checking out the numerous videos available online.

 Outdoor (or indoor) walks are simple and a great addition to hobbies for 30s.
-It's free of charge and easy to pair with another interest, like listening to music or podcast.
+It’s free of charge and easy to pair with other interests, such as listening to music or a podcast.

 Biking is a great way to get outside.
 I live in a cold state, so this hobby is more seasonal.
 However, I LOVE getting on my bike when it is warmer out.
-It is fun to move your body and mix up your workouts.
+It is fun to mix up your workouts and keep your body active.

 This is one of those activities we all did as kids, but as you got older, your bike was forgotten in the corner of your garage.
 So, take your bike out and get outside.